ITGlobal/dotnet-package-cache-gen/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/itglobal/dotnet-package-cache-gen?style=flat-square)
 ![GitHub](https://img.shields.io/github/license/itglobal/dotnet-package-cache-gen?style=flat-square)

-Tiny tool to generate cache files for .NET SDK projects.
+Tiny tool to generate cache files for Docker-powered .NET SDK projects.

-This toos helps you to setup a docker-based builds for .NET Core projects with proper caching.
+This toos helps you to setup a docker-based builds for .NET Core projects with proper Docker image caching.

+## When to use it

+This tool would be pretty handy if:

+* your project is built via Docker
+* and your project contains more than one `.csproj` file
+* and (optionally) your project uses more than one target framework

+If you don't build your project via Docker or you have only one `.csproj` file, you won't need **dotnet-package-cache-gen**.

-## How to use
+## How to use it

 1. Add the following lines to your build script: